Bullers Wood Multi Academy Trust

 - Executive Director, Education, Social Care and Wellbeing, London Borough of Tower Hamlets (Adults, Children’s and Health Services)

 Isobel’s career spans thirty years in both public and private sectors, focusing much of the past ten years in education, children’s and adult services.
 Gaining strong specialist leadership at chief officer level has enabled Isobel to achieve a strong record of improved transformation and leadership in an area of work in East London, which had many demanding social challenges, poverty, overcrowding and deprivation.

 More recently, Isobel has advised several organisations in developing school and early years’ provision using her expertise in school place planning, development of shared facilities with health and third sector organisations and using her extensive knowledge of community engagement to ensure developments meet the needs of local communities and statutory planning regulations.

-Ben is the Executive Headteacher of BWMAT and was appointed Headteacher of Bullers Wood Girls’ School in January 2015.
+Terry is the Executive Headteacher of BWMAT and was appointed Headteacher of Bullers Wood Girls’ School in September 2019.